feds01/teamsearch/README.md

 Commands:
-  find     Find the code that you're looking for based on the CODEOWNERS file lookup   Lookup the team that owns a specific file or directory version  Command to print the version of the `teamsearch` binary help     Print this message or the help of the given subcommand(s)
+  find     Find the code that you're looking for based on the CODEOWNERS file lookup   Lookup the team that owns a specific file or directory orphans  Command to find orphaned files in a project version  Command to print the version of the `teamsearch` binary help     Print this message or the help of the given subcommand(s)